Rebecca Schorsch

 About Me

-Not one to be confined by genre, Ms. Schorsch taught for over a decade on the Theater voice faculty at CCPA, and also taught and directed for the holistic summer program, the Up North Vocal Institute for eight seasons.
-She is a frequent master class teacher, and has taught extensively across the U.S. and the U.K. at institutions such as University of Colorado-Boulder, Wheaton College, University of Chicago, Southern Methodist University, Loyola University, the Source Song Festival in Minneapolis, Royal College of Music and Drama in Cardiff, Wales and the Royal Academy of Dramatic Art (RADA) in London.
-A devoted educator of American music, she co-founded the American Music Institute--a summer intensive program at the Chicago College of Performing Arts--with colleagues in Jazz & Contemporary music and Musicology.
-She is a frequent lecturer and presenter on teaching and performing American music across styles, and her research on the Disney vocal style was published in American Music' s edition on 'Music and Sound in Disney Media'.
+In addition to teaching on both the Classical and Musical Theatre faculties, Ms. Schorsch also taught and directed for the holistic summer program, the Up North Vocal Institute for eight seasons.
+She is a frequent lecturer and presenter, and has taught extensively across the U.S. and the U.K. at institutions such as University of Colorado-Boulder, Wheaton College, University of Chicago, Southern Methodist University, Loyola University, the Source Song Festival, the Royal College of Music and Drama in Cardiff, Wales and the Royal Academy of Dramatic Art (RADA) in London.
+Her research on the Disney vocal style was published in American Music' s edition on 'Music and Sound in Disney Media'.

-As a singer herself, Ms. Schorsch has appeared extensively as a concert soloist in both classical and musical theater repertoire in the Chicago area and beyond with the Illinois Philharmonic, Source Song Festival, Bach and Beyond Festival, West Suburban Symphony, Northwest Symphony, Salt Creek Symphony, Access Contemporary Music and the Chicago Civic Orchestra, among others.
-She has been frequently heard live and replayed on WFMT Chicago in solo recital.
-Regarded for her conviction to text in performance, and her involvement in the Chicago classical music community, Time Out Chicago called Ms. Schorsch "gutsy....a Chicago favorite"
+As a singer herself, Rebecca has performed extensively as a concert soloist in both classical and musical theater repertoire, appearing with The Illinois Philharmonic, Source Song Festival, Bach and Beyond Festival, Northwest Symphony, West Suburban Symphony, Salt Creek Symphony, Access Contemporary Music, the Chicago Civic Orchestra, among others.
+She has been heard regularly live on WFMT 98.7 and was hailed by Time Out as “gutsy…a Chicago favorite”.

 Topic of Expertise